unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### 2.4 <a name="foreignspacereplacement-element" href="#foreignspacereplacement-element">foreignSpaceReplacement Element</a>

-The `<foreignSpaceReplacement>` element is used to specify how delimiters should appear between name parts when the name data (name locale) is different from the requested locale (formatting locale)., but they both use the same script.
+The `<foreignSpaceReplacement>` element is used to specify how spaces should be handled when the name language is different from the formatting language.

 ```xml
 <!ELEMENT foreignSpaceReplacement ( #PCDATA ) >